cinar/indicator/asset/README.md

 func SnapshotsAsLows(snapshots <-chan *Snapshot) <-chan float64
 ```

-SnapshotsAsLows extracts the low field from each snapshot in the provided channel and returns a new channel containing only those low values.The original snapshots channel can no longer be directly used afterwards.
+SnapshotsAsLows extracts the low field from each snapshot in the provided channel and returns a new channel containing only those low values.The original snapshots channel can no longer be directly used afterward.

 <a name="SnapshotsAsOpenings"></a>
 ## func [SnapshotsAsOpenings](<https://github.com/cinar/indicator/blob/master/asset/snapshot.go#L52>)